Nachimuthu-M/Java-JSP-Servlet-MiniProjects/README.md.txt

 - Apache Tomcat

 ## Description
-The user enters Principal, Rate, and Time values in an HTML form.
-The servlet processes the request in the service() method, calculates simple interest, and displays the result.
+The user enters a temperature in Celsius through an HTML form.
+The servlet processes the request using the service() method, performs the conversion, and displays the Fahrenheit value.